 You’re now ready to leftover potato salad with a meal.
 These are the steps you should follow for best results.

 First things first.
-Take the potato salad out of the freezer and put them it in the refrigerator.
+Take the potato salad out of the freezer and put it in the refrigerator.

 Absolutely don’t attempt reheating it in the microwave.
 Don’t leave it on the counter overnight.